rpandey1234/AlgorithmHelper/_posts/2017-02-14-suffix-trees.md

 Take, for example, the suffix **ba**.
 If we trace its path in the tree, we find two branches at that node, one with a **$** (indicating that this is a suffix), and another branch which indicates that **ba** is a substring elsewhere in the string.

-Try answering these questions about the suffix tree:
+Try answering these questions about the suffix trie:

 <details>
 <summary>How do we count the number of times a string S occurs as a substring of T?</summary>